microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ## Exercise 4: Run the application

-Now we are code complete for Teams SSO in CareerGenie.
+Now we are code complete for Teams SSO in Career Genie.
 Let's take it for a ride.

 ### Step 1: App installation in Teams

 Start debugging your app by selecting **Run and Debug** tab on Visual Studio Code and **Debug in Teams (Edge)** or **Debug in Teams (Chrome)**.
 This will open Microsoft Teams in your browser.
 When your app details appear in Teams, select **Add** to start chatting with your app.

 ### Step 2: Giving consent

-To start a conversation with the CareerGenie bot, simply type a message.
+To start a conversation with the Career Genie bot, simply type a message.
 For example, you can begin by typing and sending 'Hi'.

 !!! tip " Make sure `Pop up` is not blocked by browser for a smoother experience for below instructions."

-You will see a small dialog box with ‘Cancel’ and ‘Continue’ buttons.
+You will see a small dialog box for the additional permissions with ‘Cancel’ and ‘Continue’ buttons.
 This dialog is for logging in and giving your consent to the required permissions.
 Select **Continue**.

 ![consent message teams](../../assets/images/custom-engine-04/consent-teams.png)

-Since you're running locally with Developer Tunnels, you'll see a warning screen.
+Since you're running locally with Developer Tunnels, you'll see a warning screen, select **Continue**.
 Users won't see this when your app is deployed.

 ![consent dev tunnels](../../assets/images/custom-engine-04/consent-devtunnel.png)

 You'll be redirected to Azure AD, where you'll be asked to consent to the app's permissions.
 (You were directed there by public/auth-start.html which gets displayed when it found you hadn't consented).

 ![consent graph](../../assets/images/custom-engine-04/consent-graph.png)

 !!! tip "If you're a Microsoft 365 administrator, you will also be given the option to "Consent on behalf of your organization" which will consent for every user in your tenant."

-Select **Accept** to consent to the permissions and run CarrieGenie.
+Select **Accept** to consent to the permissions and run Career Genie.

 You will now get this message from the bot with your logged in name showing successful authentication.

 ![success message](../../assets/images/custom-engine-04/success-message.png)

 You can start chatting with your custom engine copilot.

 ## CONGRATULATIONS

 You have completed Lab B4 - Secure your custom copilot using authentication!
 If you want explore further, the source code of this lab is available in the [Copilot Camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-copilot/Lab04-Authentication-SSO/CareerGenie).

 You can now proceed to Lab B5 - Add actions to handle complex tasks.
 Select Next.